zAbuQasem/MyNotes/DevOps/Kubernetes/Kubectl cheatsheet.md

 [**kubesploit**](https://github.com/cyberark/kubesploit): Cross-platform post-exploitation HTTP/2 Command & Control server and agent dedicated for containerized environments.

-# ServiceAccounts
+## ServiceAccounts
 A service account provides an identity for processes that run in a Pod.
-The name of the ServiceAccount **must be a vaild DNS subdomain name**.
+1. The name of the ServiceAccount **must be a vaild DNS subdomain name**.
+2. It's usually used to give access to the cluster. [**More Info**](https://medium.com/the-programmer/working-with-service-account-in-kubernetes-df129cb4d1cc)
+- Applying it to a POD
 ```yaml
 apiVersion: v1
 kind: Pod